Iron Reducing Bacteria

 Science in the Dark

-RML intern, John Swiecichowski, monitoring geochemical changes in flow-thru microcosms.
+RML intern, John Swiecichowski, monitoring geochemical changes in flow-thru microcosms during a power outage.
 Photo credit: Tadd Alexander, USGS.

 RML scientist, Adam Mumford, working under ice to obtain grab samples of a stream in North Dakota to assess impacts of a brine spill from unconventional oil and gas activities (UOG).
 UOG spills often have very high concentrations of salts, metals, naturally occurring radioactive materials (NORMs), and organic compounds.
 Photo Credit: Adam Benthem, USGS.